Cadilo0007/AMS-usingRFID/README.md

-This is my CAPSTONE PROJECT the attendance monitoring system using Radio frequency identification for faculty staff 2024-2025
+This is my CAPSTONE PROJECT the Attendanceonitoring system using Radio Grequency Identification for faculty staff.
+2024-2025